nolange/conan-deb/Readme.md

 -   python-patch-ng is only in unstable, so it wont be available until debian 12 is out.

--   node-semver is not available at all in debian (added as patch in this package)

 # How:

 Download conans sourced, unpack them and add the `debian` directory